djgrant/gatsby-starter-netlify-cms/src/pages/tours/index.md

 #### Day 5

-Today you’ll head up to tallest mountain in Ethiopia called Ras Dejen(Dashen).
+- Today you’ll head up to tallest mountain in Ethiopia called Ras Dejen(Dashen).
 You’ll arrive at the moorland top where the dirt road disappears and gives way to remove villages as your trail turns north-east and shake up the final peak.
 In true explore fashion, reaching to the top requires a couple of hand holds and man-oeuvres.
 At maximum elevation you will enjoy and relax unbelievable view from 4,533 meters up.
 Menteber is village and where you’ll camp awaits.
--Route: Ambiko to Menteber
+- Route: Ambiko to Menteber
--Length of hike : 11 hours, 23km
+- Length of hike : 11 hours, 23km

 #### Day 6